zyz3413/skills-github-pages/_posts/Second-Order Linear Homogeneous.md

 for any constants $C_1$ and $C_2$.

 The theorem says that to solve $ay'' + by' + cy = 0$, we just need to find two linearly independent solutions.
 How do we find these?
-This is the equation we will now answer.
+This is the question we will now answer.

 Starting from